 "With the size of Draken's aggressor aircraft [fleet] we will make a great team for international pursuits," he added.

 The CAE and Draken team have proposed a fleet of Douglas A-4 Skyhawk fighter aircraft to support the CATS program.

-Garry Venman, vice president of business development and government relations at Discovery Air Defence, said the firm has now provided more than 55,000 hours of airborne training services for the Canadian Forces, the German armed forces and other air forces.
+Garry Venman, vice president of business development and government relations at Discovery Air Defence, said the firm has now provided more than 55,000 hours of airborne training services for the Canadian Forces, the German armed forces and other air forces. worldwide.

 He said the company has its eye on a potential $3 billion global market for airborne training services, which includes potential contracts in the US.
-The company has a US-based subsidiary and is also looking at markets from Australia to the Middle East.
+The company has a US-based subsidiary and is also looking at markets from the Australia to the Middle East.
 It has provided such services to Canada since 2005 and started delivering similar services to the German military in 2015.

 "The Germans are quite happy with the service," Venman said.
 "We think we can easily expand to offer services to additional countries in NATO.
 We're seeing positive concrete evidence that air forces are starting to seriously consider the role contracted adversary plays in their future training environments."